Sagar4173/ONYX/docs/CONTRIBUTING.md

 ---

-Thank you for considering contributing to SecureDevOps AI Platform!
+Thank you for considering contributing to onyx AI Platform!
 Together, we're building the future of open-source security scanning. 🚀

-**Questions?** Reach out to us on [GitHub Discussions](https://github.com/Sagar4173/SecureDevOpsAI-Platform/discussions) or [Discord](https://discord.gg/securedevops).
+**Questions?** Reach out to us on [GitHub Discussions](https://github.com/Sagar4173/ONYX/discussions) or [Discord](https://discord.gg/onyx).